archiewood/advent-of-code/pages/index.md

 # Advent of Code in SQL

 This project contains solutions for [Advent of Code 2023](https://adventofcode.com/2023/) using Evidence.
+Source code is available on [GitHub](https://github.com/archiewood/advent-of-code).

 [Evidence](https://evidence.dev) allows you to deploy a data website using SQL.